-As the climate warmed, food sources became more plentiful and population numbers grew.
+As the climate warmed, food sources became more plentiful, and population numbers grew.
 An enormous communal effort and new inventions were required to assist and impress the spirit world to maintain cosmic and terrestrial harmony and prevent a return of the perilous Ice Age.
-This effort shaped the Neolithic Revolution – the beginnings of organized religion, agriculture, and science.
+This effort shaped the Neolithic Revolution—the beginnings of organized religion, agriculture, and science.
 It created the first divine beings or gods and the many pre-Axial religious beliefs, and rituals associated with them, traces of which are evident to this day.

 Imagine how different the Neolithic world would seem from the stories told and passed on by the elders of life in the Ice Age.
 With a terrain rich in wild grasses and game, it was now often pleasant to leave cave and rock shelters and gather outside, to sit and look across grasslands where animals grazed in their thousands, or to gaze up to the luminous night sky.
 In this land of plenty, the relatively easy life of the forager became possible.
 But how long would it last?
 And how do we maintain it?

 These became crucial questions.
 From then on it became important to appease the spirits to prevent a return to the blizzards, snow, ice and food scarcity.
-Now magic, ritual, and sacrifice are shared among thousands to invoke “Cosmic Maintenance.”
+Now magic, ritual, and sacrifice were shared among thousands to invoke “Cosmic Maintenance.”
 An enormous communal effort was required to create new places to meet regularly to perform them.

 Then it became necessary to feed the builders, craftsmen, and devotees and to ensure the availability of sacrificial offerings.
 This in turn gave rise to temporary and permanent settlements near the sacred sites, an advance in symbolic thought and the first gods, organized religion and a managerial religious elite, the domestication of plants and animals, and amazing feats of engineering.

-The Neolithic Revolution – the change from hunter-gatherer to farming societies – seems to have happened in different places, in different ways.
+The Neolithic Revolution—the change from hunter-gatherer to farming societies—seems to have happened in different places, in different ways.
 This is a very short overview of the findings from the Neolithic world in the Near and Middle East.
 Much remains still to be discovered.

 Neolithic Religion: From the Caves to a New Tiered Cosmos